alexivkin/SARDELKA/README.md

 	* Remove all but the last N backups
 	* Remove all folders with exclusivity less than or equal to a given percentage
 	* Remove a given list of backups, showing progress
+* **backup-mounter** - mount and unmount end-to-end encrypted backups.
+Saves the hassle of running the mount commands manually.
+Also necessary before running `restore`
 * **backup-monitor** - Verify that all scheduled backups completed successfully within the proper timeframe, alert via email if not.
 * **backup-ship-out** - Move full synthetic backups to another folder or filesystem for longer storage, hardlinking all identical files in the new folder/filesystem.
-* **backup-functions** - not a script, but a bash library, containing code for all backup functions invoked by the scripts above
+* **backup-functions** - not a script, but a bash library, containing Bash code for all backup functions invoked by the scripts above
+* **restore** - does something related to backups, but in reverse ;)

 ### How to set up End-to-End encryption